nixworks/public/news/2007/05/8/index.md

 ##### Tomislav Nikolic
 ### [ Tomislav Nikolic, the temporary leader of the Serbian Radical Party, is elected as the Speaker of the National Assembly of Serbia. ](/news/2007/05/8/tomislav-nikolia-the-temporary-leader-of-the-serbian-radical-party-is-elected-as-the-speaker-of-the-national-assembly-of-serbia.md)
-_Context: Speaker, Tomislav Nikolic, parliament, Serbian Radical Party_
+_Context: Serbian Radical Party, parliament, Speaker, Tomislav Nikolic_

 ##### Australian Prime Minister
 ### [ Former Prime Minister of Australia Gough Whitlam gives evidence to the coronial inquest into the death of the Balibo Five in Balibo, East Timor in October 1975. ](/news/2007/05/8/former-prime-minister-of-australia-gough-whitlam-gives-evidence-to-the-coronial-inquest-into-the-death-of-the-balibo-five-in-balibo-east-t.md)
-_Context: Australian Prime Minister, Balibo Five, Balibo, 1975, East Timor, coroner, Gough Whitlam_
+_Context: 1975, Gough Whitlam, Australian Prime Minister, coroner, East Timor, Balibo, Balibo Five_

 ##### Scotland
 ### [ Scotland's John Higgins beats England's Mark Selby in the World Snooker Championship 2007 final by 18-13 frames. ](/news/2007/05/8/scotland-s-john-higgins-beats-england-s-mark-selby-in-the-world-snooker-championship-2007-final-by-18-13-frames.md)
-_Context: World Snooker Championship 2007, John Higgins, frames, England, Mark Selby, Scotland_
+_Context: Scotland, frames, World Snooker Championship 2007, Mark Selby, John Higgins, England_

 ##### Hebrew University of Jerusalem
 ### [ Hebrew University archaeologist Ehud Netzer claims to have discovered the tomb of Herod the Great in Herodium. ](/news/2007/05/8/hebrew-university-archaeologist-ehud-netzer-claims-to-have-discovered-the-tomb-of-herod-the-great-in-herodium.md)
-_Context: Herodium, Herod the Great, Hebrew University of Jerusalem_
+_Context: Hebrew University of Jerusalem, Herodium, Herod the Great_

 ## [Previous Day...](/news/2007/05/7/index.md)